Contents

 On 14 February the petition ‘Don’t ban flavoured e-liquids for e-cigarettes’ was started and quickly gained traction, with thousands of people signing to show their support.
 Once a petition has reached 10,000 signatures the Government will respond to it, and this petition hit the 10,000 signatures mark within two days of going live.

-Which flavours might be targeted by a ban?
+Which vape flavours might be banned?

 The Government’s consultation – ‘Creating a smokefree generation and tackling youth vaping’ – included questions around restricting vape flavours.
 When asked whether the UK Government and devolved administrations should restrict vape flavours, 47% of respondents agreed, 51% disagreed, 2% said they don’t know.